kimtae55/Appease_Summer2021/README.md

 # AppEase
-An iWatch application which detects, tracks and helps alleviate anxiety attacks in children and teenagers.
+An Apple Watch application which detects, tracks and helps alleviate anxiety attacks in children and teenagers.
 It aids doctors and parents monitor children's health data and develop a plan for their treatment.

 # How To Run
 Each step should be carried out in a separate terminal window.
 You need your IP address to begin the process